-Join us for the 2019 Balloons Over Bend, July 26-28th, for a full weekend of balloon launches, night glows and balloon-filled skies, with family-friendly activities kicking off on Friday, July 26th at the Children’s Festival.
+Join us for the 2019 Re/Max Key Properties Balloons Over Bend, July 26-28th, for a full weekend of balloon launches, night glows and balloon-filled skies, with family-friendly activities kicking off on Friday, July 26th at the Children’s Festival, benefitting Saving Grace.

-Central Oregon businesses will offer an array of children’s activities, such as bounce houses, face painting, the Balloons Blast Kids Race and more at the Children’s Festival, held at Riverbend Park on July 26th from 10am-4pm.
+Central Oregon businesses will offer an array of children’s activities, such as bounce houses, face painting, the Balloons Blast Kids Race and more at the Children’s Festival held at Riverbend Park on Friday, July 26th from Noon-8pm.

 Rise and shine on Friday, Saturday and Sunday mornings to witness hot air balloons lift off from RE Jewell Elementary School and float across the backdrop of a breathtaking Central Oregon sunrise for a larger than life spectacle the whole family will remember.